 FROM keywords and start typing or just press the Ctrl+Space hotkey.
 This will bring you a list of completions with:

 - applicable functions, that might be used in SOQL queries.

-After you executed the query, its results are immediately displayed in the lower part of the SOQL Executor.
-All the fields from look-ups and master objects are parsed by TWS SOQL executor and displayed in a convenient way in their own columns.
+After you executed the query, its results are immediately displayed in the lower part of the SOQL Query Builder and Data Editor.
+All the fields from look-ups and master objects are parsed by TWS SOQL Query Builder and Data Editor and displayed in a convenient way in their own columns.

 The subqueries are displayed as related lists in their turn in the appropriate result column with a count of their child items shown right there.
 You can open the results for your sub-select clicking on it and the sub-select will be expanded.

 There is a limitation of the amount of data which Salesforce returns on a query.
 Click on the Get more button and the next bunch of data will be downloaded.
 In cases when a result set contains a huge amount of data it can be split into several pages showing 500 rows per page.